ruby-mutiny/mutiny/README.md

             00     | 12      | passed
             01     | 12      | failed

+    * Consider refactoring mutant.rb so that it does not contain a code attribute (perhaps instead it should compute code by passing the file and line number to its operator?)

 * Extend framework to explore Program Analyser and more sophisticated Test Case Provider components (see OmniGraffle diagram)